NadaKhaled157/Signal-Viewer/README.md

 2. **Polar View**: A specialized non-rectangular graph is used to visualize signals in polar coordinates, which is helpful for certain types of biosignal analysis.

 https://github.com/user-attachments/assets/074b28ec-2d54-4fb9-bff5-58b80fce8743
+### Live Signal Monitoring 📡

+- Users can connect to real-time websites (e.g., YouTube subscriber counts) and visualize dynamic fluctuations in their favorite creator's subscriber numbers.

 ---